-With yet another major Google algorithm shift this past weekend, this time appearing to target local search considerably, I wanted to calm everyone that might get nervous from algorithm shift to algorithm shift.
+With yet another major Google algorithm shift this past weekend, I wanted to calm everyone that might get nervous from algorithm shift to algorithm shift.
 This one seems to be a big one and has hit a number of key industries.
 We are learning more about it as analysis is done each day.
 However, it is important to have an SEO plan that focuses on fundamental improvements and doesn’t chase each algorithm update.
 Algorithm updates are just a little seasoning and Google getting a little bit better with each iteration and algorithmically rewarding the things that they have been telling us they are looking for since day one.
 Of course, with new technology and advancements, as well as shifts in user behavior, we do need to make tweaks and turns along the way, but if you aim at the fundamentals rather than chasing loopholes, you will consistently move forward and grow, as my clients have done for over 15 years.
 There are certainly times we step back and adjust our focus as Google appears to reward certain things more, but if you stay true to the fundamentals, the tweaks will stay small.

 Hire Us To Turn Your SEO Up a Notch